 The children are introduced to Guzzler the puppet who loves to waste energy.
 Through a series of games and activities they learn about where our energy comes from, the importance of saving energy and the various ways in which they can save energy.

 The workshop covers several strands of the science curriculum such as living things, energy and forces and environmental awareness and care.

-Senior Primary Workshops
+Senior Primary Workshop

 The senior primary workshop is aimed at pupils from 3rd to 6th class but can also be suitable for 2nd class.
-It is approximately one hour and 15 minutes in duration.
-We can run up to three workshops during the school day.
-In advance of the workshop, the school will be sent a copy of ‘The Story of Energy’, book and DVD.
-The workshop is in three parts: a class discussion on energy, experiments on energy and Guzzler’s Energy Challenge Game
+It is approximately one hour and we can run up to three workshops during the school day.
+In advance of the workshop, the school will be sent a selection of posters to promote saving energy.
+The workshop is in three parts: a class discussion on energy after watching a short video, experiments and Guzzler’s Energy Challenge Game.

 The workshop covers several strands of the science curriculum such as energy and forces and environmental awareness and care.

-Transition Year Workshops
+Transition Year Workshop

 The workshop is aimed at Transition Year students but can be adapted for younger students.
 It is not specifically a science workshop but covers aspects of many different curriculum areas such as Junior Cert Science, Environmental and Social Studies (ESS), Civic, Social and Political Education (CSPE) and aspects of Junior Cert and Leaving Cert Geography

 The primary CPD workshops introduce teachers to SEAI’s resources which have been developed by DCU St Pat’s College.
 The workshop takes place after school at a time to suit teachers and can count towards Croke Park hours, subject to school management approval in accordance with DES Circulars.
 The focus throughout SEAI’s primary resources is on inquiry-based education with a strong emphasis on working scientifically and designing and making skills.